backupbrew/switchbrew/Setting up Development Environment.md

     <https://github.com/devkitPro/pacman/releases/latest>
   - run sudo (dkp-)pacman -S switch-dev to install the tools and libraries for switch development
+  - logout and login again to get the environment settings needed.

 # Building the examples